zodb/relstorage/doc/relstorage-options.rst

         .. versionadded:: 1.6

 cache-delta-size-limit
         This is an advanced option.
-RelStorage uses a system of checkpoints to improve the cache hit rate.
+RelStorage uses :ref:`a system of checkpoints <caching-checkpoints>` to improve the cache hit rate.
 This option configures how many new objects should be stored before creating a new checkpoint.